bitwebs/bitdrive/README.md

 The `isInitiator` argument is a boolean indicating whether you are the iniatior of the connection (ie the client) or if you are the passive part (ie the server).

-If you are using a P2P swarm like [Hyperswarm](https://github.com/hyperswarm/hyperswarm) you can know this by checking if the swarm connection is a client socket or server socket.
-In Hyperswarm you can check that using [client property on the peer details object](https://github.com/hyperswarm/hyperswarm#swarmonconnection-socket-details--)
+If you are using a P2P swarm like [Bitswarm](https://github.com/bitwebs/bitswarm) you can know this by checking if the swarm connection is a client socket or server socket.
+In Hyperswarm you can check that using [client property on the peer details object](https://github.com/bitwebs/bitswarm#swarmonconnection-socket-details--)

-If you want to multiplex the replication over an existing hypercore replication stream you can pass another stream instance instead of the `isInitiator` boolean.
+If you want to multiplex the replication over an existing unichain replication stream you can pass another stream instance instead of the `isInitiator` boolean.

 ### Public Fields